Chapter 1; Chester buys a ticket

 He was usually a ghost to those around him with his slight stature and plain looks.
 His co-workers always told him how dull, ugly and unusual he was.
 Chester wondered sometimes how he could be both dull and unusual?

 Fuck them all, he secretly seethed inside.
-Stepping into the smelly car became immediately crowded to the point he yearned to punch the massive man who’s hair got into his mouth.
+Stepping into the smelly car became immediately crowded to the point he yearned to punch the massive man whose hair got into his mouth.
 The lady behind pressed her large breast to his spine, which was better than what he had going on up front.

 The woman huffed as Chester shuffled his feet, landing on one of her shoes.
 He muttered an apology as the rail-car set off.
-Closing his eyes, imagined she chose to be close to his junk.
+Closing his eyes, he imagined she chose to be close to his junk.
 He’d only had sex once in his twenty-nine years and it was so long ago he couldn’t picture her whore mouth anymore.
 She’d been worth the hundred credits it cost and nearly missing curfew on his eighteenth birthday.
 She taught Chester it was okay to jerk off when the need called for it.

 When Chester escaped the confines of the car he headed left, towards the food plaza.
-Checking his beat up watch noted he was ten minutes early.
+Checking his beat-up watch noted he was ten minutes early.
 Maybe the day would not be so bad.
 Petez Pizza Palace stood out loudly on the street with its orange and yellow neon signs.
 He slipped the work shirt on as he neared, hearing the cheesy music coming from the outdoor speakers.

 “About fucking time,” Amy sneered at once when he’d straggled in through the back door, “There’s a party arriving in twenty and I will not be the one to set it up.”